 GBC Pressure Rating: ⭐⭐⭐⭐

-Cameron is a two time PGA Tour winner, becoming only the 21st player to win twice within their first 33 starts on the PGA Tour.
+Cameron is a three time PGA Tour winner, achieving those three wins in less than 80 starts.
 Having turned pro in 2017, he also has one Korn Ferry Tour win to his name so he definitely knows how to win.
 Cameron is best known for his enormous hitting and with this in mind it's no surprise he looks to Dustin Johnson for inspiration as to how to refine his wedge game and become a better player.

 Cameron's win at 2019 Safeway Open was inspired by his grandfather, Mack, who was in hospice care due to cancer.